stampixel/Hangman/README.md

 ## General info

 This is a simple hangman game I made with Python.
-If you have any word or wordlists you want me to add, just submit a pull request.
+If you have any word or wordlists you want me to add, just submit an issue.